mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 	- "LLMs aren’t the end game, but rather just the beginning of the greatest technological revolution of our time."
 (Newman 2025)

 [^hyperexponential]: Quotes:
-	- "We are past the event horizon; the takeoff has started.
-Humanity is close to building digital superintelligence."
-(Altman 2026a)
 	- "PETER DIAMANDIS: There’s no on-off switch.
 It is coming and accelerating.
 ELON MUSK: I call AI and robotics the supersonic tsunami. … AIs will come up with discoveries that are far greater rate than humans. … It's called \[the] singularity for a reason."
 (Diamantis 2026)
 	- "The rate of technological progress will keep accelerating … The rate of new wonders being achieved will be immense.
 It’s hard to even imagine today what we will have discovered by 2035; maybe we will go from solving high-energy physics one year to beginning space colonization the next year; or from a major materials science breakthrough one year to true high-bandwidth brain-computer interfaces the next year."
 (Altman 2025)
 	- DEMIS HASSABIS: \[This technology] is something \[so] profound, I sometimes … quantify it as 10 times the impact the Industrial Revolution was, 10 times faster.
 And so it’s taking place over a decade instead of a century."
 (Levin 2025)

+[^inevitability]: Quotes:
+	- "We are past the event horizon; the takeoff has started.
+Humanity is close to building digital superintelligence."
+(Altman 2026a)

 [^time-100-ai]: https://time.com/collections/time100-ai-2025/
 [^openai-empowerment]: https://openai.com/index/ai-as-the-greatest-source-of-empowerment-for-all/